 In practical terms, what’s the best way to ensure you get a little unoccupied time every day?

 I never said it was simple!
 (Laughs) For example, there was a time when I’d go home, settle down on the sofa and do nothing.
 At first, I thought it was completely ridiculous.
 I was watching the clouds.
-Now, it’s something that comes naturally – I know I need to take a break from myself on a regular basis.
+Now, it’s something that comes naturally – I know I need to take a break from myself regularly.
 If lying around doing nothing scares you, consider wandering or walking around without an end destination in mind.
 As I said, the risk is thinking you have something to gain.
 It’s like the snake eating its own tail – and it doesn’t work.
 Because while it has been scientifically proven that intentional disengagement is good for you, it still doesn’t solve the problem of how to do it.
 It’s distinctly paradoxical.

 Aren’t human lives regulated in such a way as to make them more productive?